weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Ifp is an isolated point of E, then our definition implies that every function f which has E as its domain of definition is continuous at p.
-For, no matter which & > 0 we choose, we can pick 6 > 0 so that the only point x € E for which dy(x,p) <6is x =p, then
+For, no matter which & > 0 we choose, we can pick 6 > 0 so that the only point x  \in  E for which dy(x,p) <6is x =p, then

 dy(f(x), f(p)) =0 <e.